 Reason to visit: The romantic market square location and because… Prague.

 Specialities: Bohemian crystal, grog and trdelnik topped with sugar and cinnamon.

 Tips: Take the side streets when going between the two markets to avoid the tourist hell that is the main thoroughfare.

-Recommended tour: 2 hour Christmas market tour including Czech specialities.
+Recommended tour: Prague Christmas market tour including Czech specialities.

 Where to Stay: Aria Hotel

 Munich is one of the most festive destinations in Europe.
 Almost every neighbourhood has a Christmas market in almost every square.
 Of course the most popular and largest is at Marienplatz, the city’s main square.
 Located in front of the stunning Town Hall it’s a gorgeous setting albeit ridiculously overcrowded at times.
 For a break from the crowds try the medieval market at Wittelsbacherplatz or the cosy market at Odeonsplatz.
 For an alternative take on a winter market visit the Tollwood Winterfestival at Theresienwiese or experience a Pink Christmas at Stephansplatz.

 Munich Christmas Market dates: 27th November – 24th December 2019.
 Tollwood runs until New Year’s Eve.

 Reason to visit: For the sheer number of Christmas markets plus the Tollwood Winter Festival.

 Specialities: You can find pretty much everything in Munich!